4225 S. Central Ave.

 The Dunbar was listed in the Green Book for 14 years along with the adjoining beauty parlor and liquor store.
 In 1952, a Dunbar advertisement boasted, “Excellent accommodations and efficient service.
 There’s a phone for every room, running water.”
 Daily Rates: Plain - $2; $2.25 - private shower; $2.50 – private bath

-In 1974 the building was shuttered because it didn’t meet the required fire codes and by 1987, the Dunbar deteriorated into a graffiti-scarred ruin.
-Ironically it fell into decline during the Civil Right Movement, forced integration, and the Watts riots.
-The Community Development Department and Community Redevelopment Agency spent $2.9 million renovating the hotel and provided 72 low-income housing units.
+In 1974 the building was shuttered because it didn’t meet the required fire codes and by 1987 the Dunbar deteriorated into a graffiti-scarred ruin.
+Since then, the Community Development Department and Community Redevelopment Agency spent $2.9 million renovating the hotel and provided 72 low-income housing units.

 The Dunbar Hotel Cultural and Historical Museum was declared a cultural monument on November 3, 1974.
 Bernard Johnson, founder and director of the Dunbar Hotel Cultural Historical Museum and co-chairpersons on the board’s historical committee, Mrs. Enola Ewing and Charles Haywood helped to honor and preserve this historic treasure.
 Thanks to their efforts and others, the property is listed on the National Historic Register.
 Today the Dunbar operates as a senior center.